coderchrisdean/ezreadme/sample-README.md

     ```

     ## Questions
-    If you have any questions about the repo, open an issue or contact me directly at .
+    If you have any questions about the repo, open an issue or contact me directly at coderchrisdean@gmail.com.
 You can find more of my work at [undefined](www.github.com/undefined/)

+    ##Demo